data-engineering-community/data-engineering-wiki/CONTRIBUTING.md

 8.  **Reference any relevant issues** or supporting documentation in your PR (for example, “Closes #37.”)
 9.  **Contribute in the style of the project** to the best of your abilities.
 This may mean using indents, semi-colons or comments differently than you would in your own repository, but makes it easier for the maintainer to merge, others to understand and maintain in the future.

+## Tag glossary

+We use tags mostly to indicate the status of a note:

+-   #seedling - All new notes get this tag.
+If you want to contribute, notes with this tag are usually a great place to start!
+Might need a template applied to it or if it already has it, no placeholders have been filled out.
+-   #incubating - Some preliminary work was done, it has a template with placeholders but it was only partially filled out.
+These notes still have incomplete information and need their placeholders filled out!
+-   #evergreen - Notes that have been updated and no longer have placeholders in them.
+Usually these notes need corrections, updates or additions to existing knowledge.
+Before adding new content to these notes, please make sure you have read [[#Contributing Rules|how to contribute]].

+We also have a #placeholder tag we use to signal the type of information that is missing on a note.
+Most of them are self-explanatory:

+-   #placeholder/title
+-   #placeholder/author - Information about the author is missing (can include their name, Discord handle, GitHub username, GitHub sponsors page or buy me a coffee links)
+-   #placeholder/description
+-   #placeholder/link
+-   #placeholder/screenshot
+-   #placeholder/tool - Similar to the author tag, any information about a tool

 If this is your first pull request, check out [Make a Pull Request](http://makeapullrequest.com/), which [@kentcdodds](https://github.com/kentcdodds) created as a walkthrough video tutorial.
 You can also practice making a pull request in the [First Contributions](https://github.com/Roshanjossey/first-contributions) repository, created by [@Roshanjossey](https://github.com/Roshanjossey).